raspberrypilearning/count-the-creatures/en/step_1.md

 ### Materials

-+ Three coloured pieces of paper or three plain-coloured flat objects
++ Three coloured pieces of paper or three plain-coloured objects

---- /collapse ---

---- collapse ---
----
-title: What you will learn
----

-+ How to use `broadcast`{:class="block3events"} blocks to communicate between sprites
-+ How to use the `Video Sensing`{:class="block3extensions"} extension blocks to detect colours
-+ How to detect and visualise wildlife

---- /collapse ---

---- collapse ---
----
-title: Additional information for educators
----

-You can [download the completed project here](https://rpf.io/p/en/count-the-creatures-get){:target="_blank"}.

-If you need to print this project, please use the [printer-friendly version](https://projects.raspberrypi.org/en/projects/count-the-creatures/print){:target="_blank"}.

---- /collapse ---